hathix/tweet-party-classifier/final-spec.md

 - We will obtain the features of each tweet
 - Collect the training set of tweets and their individual features and pass them to algorithm
-- Once NaiveBayesClassifier is trained, we will iterate through the set of tweets that remain to be classified.
+- Once the classifier is trained, we will iterate through the set of tweets that remain to be classified.
 The classifier will guess the category for each item.

 ```
 for item in tweets_to_classify:
 	features = item.features(top_words)
-	category = classifier.classify()
+	category = classifier.classify(features)
 ```

-For accuracy evaluation we can use nltk.classify.util.accuracy with the test set.
+For accuracy evaluation we can use the custom `classifier.accuracy` function.

 ```
-print(nltk.classify.accuracy(classifier, test_set))
+print(classifier.accuracy(test_set))
 ```

+## Version Control

+We are using GitHub for our project; it lives at [hathix/tweet-party-classifier](https://github.com/hathix/tweet-party-classifier).
+So far we have scaffolded out a Django app that can be run by following instructions in the [README](https://github.com/hathix/tweet-party-classifier/blob/master/README.md).

 ## Timeline
 Writeup due Friday, April 17